DevOps & SRE: competitors or companions?

 Large organizations mostly have teams working in silos with each team responsible for different aspects of the product.
 Plus, these teams are normally working in silos without or with minimum communication between each other.
 This can lead to problems in deployment and frustration amongst teams.

-DevOps changes this culture of working silos and work unites these teams into a group.
+DevOps changes this culture of working silos, and work unites these teams into a group.
 This brings the teams on the same page and helps them align with the overall picture and vision behind the application.
 Now in the case of SRE, developers are asked to share the ownership of production.
 SRE makes sure that everyone uses the same tools and techniques across the organization for effective communication and share the vision behind the product.

 SREs follow a formula to balance the accidents and failures against new releases.
-The formula is based on two major aspects that are Service Level Indicators (SLIs) and Service Level Objective (SLOs).
+The formula is based on two major aspects, which are Service Level Indicators (SLIs) and Service Level Objective (SLOs).
 For every service, the SRE team has a Service- Level Agreement (SLA) that defines the reliability of the system for the end-users.
 If the SRE team agrees on 99.9% SLA, then it would give them an error budget of 0.1%.
 SRE engineers are responsible for verifying the code quality of changes in the application.
 They communicate with the development team to provide evidence with the help of automated test results.
 The SRE teams can fix SLOs to evaluate the performance of changes carried out in the application.
 Thus, setting an error budget that calculates the maximum allowable threshold for errors and outages.
 This helps SRE engineers to verify the code quality after changes/upgrades in the application.

 Execute measured changes